srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     dotnet run
     ```

-    > [!NOTE] When running `dotnet run` for the simulated device, if a `ProvisioningTransportException` exception is displayed, the most common cause is an _Invalid certificate_ error.
+    > **Note**:  When running `dotnet run` for the simulated device, if a `ProvisioningTransportException` exception is displayed, the most common cause is an _Invalid certificate_ error.
 If this happens, ensure the CA Certificate in DPS, and the Device Certificate for the simulated device application are configured correctly.
     >
     > ```text
     > localmachine:LabFiles User$ dotnet run